By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• System eliminates paper-based certificate processing entirely
+• System transitions from paper-based to electronic certificate processing

 Frequently asked questions